kulibraries/contrast/_posts/2022-12-05-meeting-notes.md

 - Caroline has email drafted for who is teaching what module; will follow up with Boryana
 - Amanda K. can help with this workshop if needed

-**Data Carpentry Ecology: SQL 2 (10/21) debrief**

-Plus:

-- Went smoothly
-- Feedback from learners suggested the workshop went well
-- Breakout rooms were used effectively
-- Live coding and moving through the challenges helped move through material more quickly without leaving people behind
-- Got through most of the lesson material

-Delta:

-- Data import caused some confusion.
-It would be helpful to go through this material more deliberately
-- Most of the lesson material was covered except some at the very end
-- Give yourself time to prep the lesson material (be kind to yourself)
-- About half of people registered showed up.
-Registration was capped at 30.

 **Planning/Brainstorming Spring Workshops**